WHERE SHOULD A TUNER BALUN BE PLACED?

 OUCH!

 Although the vertical is fed with balanced line feedline, obviously this antenna system is not balanced, as the bottom half of the antenna is much closer to ground than the top half.
-Thus there was heavy Common Mode Current on the feedline, which played havoc in the shack.
+Thus there was heavy Common Mode Current on the feedline,

 The Asymmetrical antenna matchbox shown here was not just one unit.
 I bought several different (expensive) antenna matchboxes, including a Palstar AT-4K and a TEN-TEC Model 238-A. I tried them with their internal 4:1 voltage (Ruthroff) baluns, as well as with an external 4:1 voltage balun.